joaomvg/ml-pelican-website/_posts/2020-4-14-PAC_learning.md

 ---
-title: "Probably Approximately Correct "
+title: "Probably Approximately Correct (PAC) "
 date: 2020-04-14
 tags: [machine learning, data science]
 header:
   #image: "/images/NeuralNetwork.jpg"
 excerpt: "Machine Learning"
 mathjax: true
+toc: true
 ---

-# PAC theorem
+# A simple learning problem

 PAC stands for "probably approximately correct".
 As the name suggests, it relates to the probability, or confidence, of a quantity to be approximately correct.
 This is in essence what machine learning tries to do.